minocoko/babel-plugin-await-import-from-cdn/README.md

 ### cdn
 The host url of the cdn provider, for example https://cdnjs.com, https://unpkg.com, https://skypack.dev

+### webpackIgnore
+if build application with webpack, set webpackIgnore to true;

 ### fallback
 If fallback is set, will try to load resources from cdn, then fallback